Peer Effects in Consideration and Preferences: Introduction

-To identify the CCPs, we consider two datasets: continuous-time data and discrete-time data with arbitrary time intervals.
-These two datasets coincide in that they provide a long sequence of choices from agents in the network.
-They differ in the timing at which the researcher observes these choices.
-In continuous-time datasets, the researcher observes agents' choices in real-time.
-We can think of this dataset as the ``ideal dataset.''
-With the proliferation of online platforms and scanners, this sort of data is available for many applications involving individual decision making.
-Our empirical application is an example of this type of dataset involving firms' decisions.
-In continuous-time datasets, the researcher directly recovers the CCPs.
-In discrete-time datasets, the researcher observes the joint vector of choices at fixed time intervals (e.g., the choices of agents are observed every Monday).
-In this case, the CCPs are not directly observed, and they need to be inferred from the data.
-Adding an extra mild condition, we show that the CCPs are also uniquely identified.
-For this last result, we invoke insights from \citet{blevins2017identifying,blevins2018identification}.
+To identify the CCPs, we assume the researcher observes a sequence of choices for the network members in a long time-series with a time-stable structure.
+We consider two datasets: In continuous-time datasets, the researcher observes agents' choices in real time, so one can identify the CCPs directly.
+Our empirical application is an example of this type of ``ideal'' dataset.
+In discrete-time datasets, the researcher observes the joint choices at fixed time intervals (e.g., every Monday).
+In this case, we use \citet{blevins2017identifying,blevins2018identification} to show that the CCPs are also uniquely identified under a mild condition.

-We provide several empirically relevant extensions of our baseline model.
-In particular, we show that our results extend to finite history dependence; we explain how to proceed when one of the choices (e.g., ``do nothing'') is not observed in the data; we discuss how to identify the CCPs using short panel datasets; and we revise the framework to accommodate the case where multiple agents make choices simultaneously.
-We also build a random consideration model of bundles and show that all aspects of that model can be identified.
-Finally, we provide a new identification argument for a general model of random consideration that uses payoff-specific unbounded covariates.
-To the best of our knowledge, the latter result is new to the literature on random consideration sets and is of independent interest.
+We offer empirically relevant extensions: we study finite history dependence; we explain what to do when one of the choices (e.g., ``do nothing'') is not observed in the data.